Coney Island Hot Dog Sauce

 Recipe Variations

-- Detroit Style: Add 1/2 teaspoon of Worcestershire sauce and a splash of beef broth to deepen the flavor.
+- Detroit-style twist.
+Add a splash of Worcestershire sauce and a bit of beef broth to give the sauce deeper savory flavor.

-- Cheesy Coney: Stir shredded cheddar into the sauce for a gooey twist.
+- Cheesy Coney.
+Stir shredded cheddar into the warm sauce for a thicker, richer version ideal for kids or chili-cheese dogs.

-- Vegan: Use plant-based ground meat or chopped mushrooms instead of beef, and pile everything onto vegan hot dogs.
+- Vegan option.
+Swap in plant-based ground meat or finely chopped mushrooms and use vegan hot dogs and buns.

 What to Serve With Coney Dogs